 - Dolby Digital (AC-3) is a digital sound compression technique developed by the Dolby Laboratories Licensing Corporation, supporting 5.1-channel surround sound, as well as stereo (2-channel) sound, this technique enables a large quantity of sound data to be efficiently recorded on a disc. - Linear PCM is a signal recording format used in CDs.
-While CDs are recorded in 44.1 kHz/16 bit, DVDs are recorded in 48 kHz/16 bit up to 96 kHz /24 bit. - If you have a Dolby Pro Logic Surround decoder connected to the DVD's analog AUDIO OUT connectors, when you activate the "Downmix" function by selecting S T E R E ◊ for the Bass Management in the AUDIO Menu (see page 18) you will obtain the full benefit of Pro Logic from the same DVD movies that provide full 5.1-channel Dolby Digital soundtracks, as well as from titles encoded with Dolby Surround. - The DVD is designed to digitally output 96 kHz-PCM audio with a 96 kHz sampling rate.
+While CDs are recorded in 44.1 kHz/16 bit, DVDs are recorded in 48 kHz/16 bit up to 96 kHz /24 bit. - If you have a Dolby Pro Logic Surround decoder connected to the DVD's analog AUDIO OUT connectors, thanks to the "Downmix" function of the DVD you will obtain the full benefit of Pro Logic from the same DVD movies that provide full 5.1-channel Dolby Digital soundtracks, as well as from titles encoded with Dolby Surround. - The DVD is designed to digitally output 96 kHz-PCM audio with a 96 kHz sampling rate.
 However, some 96 kHz DVD's may include copy protection codes that do not permit digital output.
 For full 96 kHz fidelity from these discs, use the analog outputs of the DVD.